CARLOS SANDOVAL

 Germany, 2003-2004, 80 Minutes

-Three Percussions, dance and two video-interludes
+Three Percussions, dance, tape and two video-interludes

-With the Collaboration of Yolanda Gutierrez
+With the kind collaboration of Yolanda Gutierrez

 Premiere: 2003, Hochschule fur Musik und Theater, Hamburg

-Commisson by Festival Eigenarten and Culture Ministry of Hamburg
+Commission by Festival Eigenarten and Culture Ministry of Hamburg

-Curator: Peter Hammel
+Curator HMTH: Peter Hammel

 Mextoys: Video Interlude 1